© American Football League Europe

 Supporting Spanish players

-With this measure, AFLE aims to provide affected players with the opportunity to continue their careers at a high level in European football.
+With this measure, the AFLE aims to provide affected players with the opportunity to continue their careers at a high level in European football.

 The league wants to support the players during this period of transition and help ensure they continue to have opportunities to compete at a high level in European football.